enku/unittest-fixtures/README.md

 The above example shows that one can get pretty fancy... or creative with one's fixture definitions.

-Fixtures can also have named depenencies.
+Fixtures can also have named dependencies.
 So in the above example, if one wanted a different `tmpdir` than the "global" one:

 ```python